orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 The **StorageStructure** configuration allows you to select the way objects are organized within the storage (``flat`` or ``legacy``).
-Unlike traditional file system in which Orthanc uses 2 levels of folders, object storages usually have no limit on the number of files per folder and therefore all objects are stored at the root level of the object storage.
+Unlike the traditional file system in which Orthanc uses 2 levels of folders, object storages usually have no limit on the number of files per folder and therefore all objects are stored at the root level of the object storage.
 This is the default ``flat`` behaviour.
 Note that, in the ``flat`` mode, an extension `.dcm` or `.json` is added to the filename which is not the case in the legacy mode.

-The ``legacy`` behaviour mimicks the Orthanc File System convention.
+The ``legacy`` behaviour mimics the Orthanc File System convention.
 This is actually helpful when migrating your data from a file system to an object storage since you can copy all the file hierarchy as is.